ChainSafe/game-docs-v2/docs/v2.5/15_ramp.md

 ![](v2Assets/RampLogo.png)

-We hope you enjoy our new ramp service & the functionality it provides in terms of easing user onboarding.
+We hope you enjoy our new Ramp service & the functionality it provides in terms of easing user onboarding.
 Happy coding!